 Eating well is really quite simple

 The hard part is letting go of some of the unhealthy habits we have become addicted to.
 In a nutshell, focus on local, fresh vegetables, fish, eggs, meats and legumes, and buy organic whenever possible.
 Shop at your local co-op, farmers markets, and/or have weekly fresh produce delivered directly to your home from local farms.
 Limit carbohydrates, especially refined.
 (See ‘Notes on Carbohydrates,’ below.)
+And don’t forget to drink water.

 If you are concerned about genetically modified foods, purchase only organically grown corn, soy and potatoes and products made from these foods.
 If the ethical treatment of farm animals is a priority for you and your family, talk to the meat purchaser at your local health food store, research the farms and ranches they contract with, and definitely purchase eggs from small, local farmers.